Torbay: Governance

+Council

 Torbay Council is the local authority for the borough.
 Since 1998 it has been a unitary authority, performing the functions of both a county council and district council combined.
 The borough contains one civil parish, Brixham, which forms a second tier of local government in that part of the borough; the rest of the borough is an unparished area.

 Torbay as an administrative area was created in 1968, when the municipal borough of Torquay, the urban districts of Brixham and Paignton, and the parish of Churston Ferrers were all abolished.
 Torbay was created as a county borough covering the area of the abolished authorities, with some adjustments of the boundaries to neighbouring areas; the more rural southern parts from Brixham and Churston Ferrers were transferred to the parish of Kingswear, and there were more minor adjustments to the boundaries with the neighbouring parishes of Coffinswell, Kerswells and Marldon.
 As a county borough, Torbay was administratively independent from Devon County Council.
 Six years later, in 1974, local government was reformed again, with Torbay becoming a non-metropolitan district and Devon County Council providing county-level services to the area again.
 Torbay regained its independence from the county council in 1998 when it was made a unitary authority.
 Torbay remains part of the ceremonial county of Devon for the purposes of lieutenancy.

+Westminster

 The area is represented nationally at the House of Commons by two MPs.
 Torquay (along with part of Paignton) is in the Torbay parliamentary constituency which was created in 1974 and was won by Steve Darling for the Liberal Democrats in 2024 having been held by Adrian Sanders of the Liberal Democrats from 1997 to 2015 and Kevin Foster for the Conservatives from 2015 to 2024.
-Brixham and part of Paignton fall within the South Devon constituency, which is also represented by a Liberal Democrat Caroline Voaden.
+Brixham and part of Paignton fall within the South Devon constituency, which is also represented by a Liberal Democrat, Caroline Voaden.

+Planned expansion

+In July 2026, as part of the nationwide Local Government Reorganisation programme, it was announced that the Torbay unitary authority area would be significantly expanded to incorporate 21 neighbouring parishes from South Hams and Teignbridge, specifically Abbotskerswell, Berry Pomeroy, Bishopsteignton, Broadhempston, Coffinswell, Denbury and Torbryan, Haccombe with Combe, Ideford, Ipplepen, Kingskerswell, Kingsteignton, Kingswear, Littlehempston, Marldon, Newton Abbot, Ogwell, Shaldon, Stoke Gabriel, Stokeinteignhead, Teigngrace and Teignmouth.
+The changes are planned to come into full effect as of 2028.